peristron/signalfoundry_v2/README.md

 2. **Offline harvester mode** — preprocess large or sensitive datasets locally with `harvester.py`, then upload the resulting privacy-preserving JSON sketch into the app.

 Signal Foundry is especially useful for rapid analysis of transcripts, research corpora, support exports, meeting logs, articles, reports, PDFs, slide decks, and spreadsheet-based text datasets.

+This README describes the **heavier** Signal Foundry app branch: the general-purpose text analytics app plus the expanded TAM / client maturity assessment module.
+A lighter branch exists for general-purpose analysis without the larger TAM-focused maturity workflow.

 ---